aCube1/RBT-16/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;A micro-computer inspired by the Atari ST and Amiga 500.

-&nbsp;&nbsp;&nbsp;&nbsp;The RBT-16 is a micro-computer designed to be an Atari STe and Amiga 500 successor, not limited by their technology and history, but by we have and know today.
+&nbsp;&nbsp;&nbsp;&nbsp;The RBT-16 is a micro-computer designed to be an Atari STe and Amiga 500 successor, not limited by their technology and history, but by what we have and know today.
 The RBT-16 is a middle-term between 3 worlds: Atari, Commodore and IBM.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Our design goal is to have something fun and interesting to play and use.